The full BCIS Facilities Management Quarterly briefing: Maintenance, cleaning and energy is published in the Briefing section, as part of BCIS OpX

 The full briefing is available to subscribers of BCIS OpX.

-Maintenance costs, as measured by the BCIS All-in Maintenance Cost Indices, are set to rise 15% by 3Q2029, according to the latest forecast data from the Building Cost Information Service.
+Maintenance costs, as measured by the BCIS All-in Maintenance Cost Indices, are set to rise 19% by 1Q2030, according to our latest forecast data.
+Cleaning costs, mainly driven by labour costs, are expected to rise by 31% over the same period.

 Source: BCIS

-Note: Output is whole year on whole year, costs are changes from 3Q to 3Q of the previous year
+Note: Output is whole year on whole year, costs are changes from 4Q to 4Q of the previous year

 The full details of the forecast are available in BCIS OpX.